saurabhfegade/starter-repo/.github/PR_TEMPLATE.md

 <!-- Checklist for PR author(s). -->

 - [ ] Does the Readme need to be updated?
+- [ ] Included the correct [type prefix](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json) in the PR title
+- [ ] Added `!` to the type prefix if API or client breaking change

 ## 5. Limitations (optional)